aarcangeli/ES-intellij-plugin/README.md

 **Warning: this is a sandbox project, it does not pretend to work and it can be discontinued at any time**

 ### Features
-* Syntax highlighting for keywords, strings, comments ecc.
+* Syntax highlighting
+* Code References
+* Find Usages
+* Go To Class